Introduction: What Makes a Dog Breed Rare?

 Origin | Netherlands |

 The Kooiker dog is an old Dutch breed from the 16th century.
-Today, they are almost extinct, as the dwindling duck population led to the breed’s disuse after the Second World War.
+Today, they are almost extinct, as the dwindling duck population led to the decline of use of the breed after the Second World War.
 The Kooikerhondje was resurrected by Dutch fanciers, although the breed is rare in the United States.

 Pyrenean Mastiff (aka Mastín del Pirineo)